manish7696/LEETCODE_practice/Day 3 - Palindrome Linked List.md

 ## Rohit's 1st approach
+1. 1st approach
     - Store the values of list in a vector
     - Reverse the list
     - Store the reverse list value in a new vector
     - Compare both the vector's

-P.S.
-Working on other method
+2. 2nd approach
+    - Find the mid of the list
+    - Reverse only the first half of the list
+    - Compare both lists values

 ## Abhay's Approach